 Located in Currie township overlooking the Links Golf Course, Boomerang by the Sea also boasts stunning ocean views.
 Rooms are simple and comfortably furnished.

 Our private plane is bound for the Furneaux archipelago off Tasmania’s north-east coast.
-Alighting on Flinders Island, the largest of the group, and famous for its crayfish haul, we visit the island’s noteworthy lookouts, including Trousers Point and Walker's Lookout.
-After a lunch of fresh, local produce we take to the skies again for the short hop to Burnie and a scenic drive to the west-coast town of Strahan.
-Cocktails are served at our hilltop hotel, which overlooks the charming harbour town, after which we head out on a sunset stroll to dinner at a celebrated waterfront restaurant.
+Alighting on Flinders Island, the largest of the group, we visit the island’s noteworthy lookouts, including Trousers Point and Walkers Lookout.
+After a ‘welcome lunch’ of fresh, local produce at Mountain Seas Lodge we take to the skies again for the short hop to Burnie and a scenic drive to the west-coast town of Strahan.
+Our hilltop hotel overlooks its charming harbour surrounds.
+Pre-dinner drinks are served here, before we savour a sumptuous seafood buffet dinner at View 42°, also conveniently located within our accommodation.

 Strahan, Gordon River